ahazem/ember-cli-simple-auth-tok/README.md

 ## Configuration

-The extension uses the Ember CLI project configuration as defined in `config/environment.js`, to configure options do as follows:
+The extension uses the Ember CLI project configuration as defined in `config/environment.js`, to configure options use `ENV['simple-auth-tok']` as follows:

 ```
 ENV['simple-auth-tok'] = {